-The City of Biggs (the City) receives funds under the provisions of the Transportation Development Act (TDA) from the Butte County Local Transportation Fund (LTF) under Article 8, Section 99402 and the State Transit Assistance Fund under Article 4, Section 6731(b).
+The City of Biggs (the City) receives funds under the provisions of the Transportation Development Act (TDA) from the Butte County Local Transportation Fund (LTF) under Article 8, Section 99402.
 The funds represent amounts available after the determination by the Butte County Association of Governments (BCAG), the transportation planning agency administering TDA funds, of amounts needed to meet the transportation needs of the City not otherwise met.
-The STAF Funds are to be used for public transit purposes only.
-The City contracts for bus services though BCAG's transit fund, Butte Regional Transit (BRT).
-The City of Biggs' Transit Fund is used to account for these TDA funds received by the City.
 The City's Article 8, Section 99402 LTF Funds are to be used for development, construction, and maintenance of the City's streets and highways network, including planning and contributions to the transportation planning process, acquisition of real property and construction of facilities and buildings.
 The City of Biggs' Streets and Roads Fund is used to account for these TDA Funds received by the City.